About the Early Childhood Language Program

 - the availability of a language teacher to deliver the selected language.

-Kindergartens use their funding to employ a qualified language teacher to deliver their language program in partnership with the other staff at the early childhood service.
+Kindergartens use their program funding to employ a qualified language teacher.
+This teacher then delivers the service's language program.
+These programs are in partnership with the other staff at the service.

-The kindergarten teacher and the language teacher work together to ensure language learning is incorporated into everyday learning experiences to give children meaningful opportunities to use the language themselves.
+The teachers then work together to incorporate language learning into everyday learning experiences.
+This gives children meaningful opportunities to use the language themselves.
 Children learn in another language through play, art, music, singing, dancing and stories.

 Participating early childhood services

-This map shows the location of early childhood services participating in the language program and the language being offered.
+This map shows the location and language of early childhood services participating in the language program.

 We work closely with the Victorian Aboriginal Education Association Incorporated to ensure protocols are followed in seeking Traditional Owner permissions to deliver Aboriginal language programs in kindergartens.